zpy13/tdd-django-development/deploy_tools/notes.md

          ├── etc

 ## Notes
+###1.
 When you need to import reverse after django 2.0, do

     from django.urls import reverse
 Instead of do

     from django.core.urlresolvers import reverse
+###2.
+You need to delete migrations, collect static files and restart gunicorn service manually for deployment.